 Jesse: You really have positioned yourself as an expert in information management.
 What advice would you give someone just starting his or her career in this industry?

-Hemaben: I would advise them to dive deeply in this exciting world, which is growing faster each year, as businesses are trying to have control more and more over their information.
+Hemaben: I would advise them to dive deeply into this exciting world, which is growing faster each year, as businesses are trying to have control more and more over their information.

 I also strongly recommend to Information Management professionals at any level in their careers to become CIPs.
 The certification gives you the recognition to better sell your projects to internal and external customers.